 We know that spiritual growth happens best in the context of small groups, so we invite you to experience one of our Life Groups so you can meet friends and build meaningful relationships where you know others and they know you.

 We have several different types of groups!
 Some meet on Sunday mornings, others in homes during the week or out in the community.
-Check out all Life Groups, and reach out to group leaders at the link below.
-If you'd like help finding the right fit for you, simple send us an email.

 We believe that we look most like Jesus when we're serving.
 We are excited to serve others in His name following His example.
 We do this through acts of generosity, church-wide service projects done for local communities and schools, and Life Group-led projects that aid those who help the underprivileged among us.
 We are intentional about finding ways to show the love and life of Jesus through service.